 - 1. List all the instruments, the length of their audio (in seconds) and the size of their picture (in bytes)! - 2.
 Show the name and instrument of the artist that has the video with the best quality (most frames per second)! - 3.
 List the instruments that their picture gives a score of less than 0.38 when the picture's average color is compared to blue, also list the dimensions of their picture and the amount of artists that are associated with that instrument!
-(It is OK if instruments that have no artist don't appear on the result.)
+(It is OK if instruments that have no artist don't appear on the result, but see it as a challenge to get all the instruments)